dadaisma/book-api/README.md

 - `GET /api/books/title/:title`: This endpoint returns all books with the specified title.
 If no books are found, it returns a 404 status code with a message.

+- `POST /api/books`: This endpoint creates a new book with the properties in the request body and adds it to the books array.

 - `PUT /api/books/:id`: This endpoint updates the book with the specified ID with the properties in the request body.
 If the book is not found, it returns a 404 status code with a message.

 - `DELETE /api/books/:id`: This endpoint deletes the book with the specified ID.
 If the book is not found, it returns a 404 status code with a message.